techidaily/site-ai-driven-video-production/source/_posts/new-vlog-like-a-pro-best-video-editing-software-for-popular-platforms-for-2024.md

 ![Filmora secure download](https://images.wondershare.com/filmora/images/store/secure.png) Secure Download

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/9hsPbiic0O8?si=58mZ2Cu6wicQfsUP" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Here we've sorted out some of the best video editing software for vloggers available on the market depending on your skills and experience level.
 Some of them are totally free to use, while some still provide unlimited free trial version such as Filmora.
 You can identify with one which is right for your needs after trying.
 But at first, let’s have a look at some of the **free vlog editing**  options novice and advanced video editors have at their disposal.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/9Jfq2Wx1Bcs?si=YQrYpTy0g4aV5QaO" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### Part 1: Best Free Vlog Video Editing Software for Beginners